"The evening star is shinin' bright. So make a wish, and hold on tight. There's magic in the air tonight, And anythin' can happen..."

 Facilier makes use of Voodoo dolls, usually the only known object in Voodoo but the use of this object is only used in Louisiana Voodoo.
 So that is again a thumbs-up for Disney.

-They also intentionally tried to avoid using actual religious symbols because they didn't want to offend anyone who practiced Voudou in real life.
+They also intentionally tried to avoid using real religious symbols because they didn't want to offend anyone who practiced Voudou in real life (or summon any spirits on accident).

 Naveen has no reservations about following a shady guy with a skull on his hat down a dark alley, and when the floating voodoo masks start singing and the shadows start moving things around, he's obliviously enjoying the show with a big goofy grin on his face.
 This is lampshaded when Tiana comments about Naveen "messing with the Shadow Man", for which he responds, "He was very charismatic!"